Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Introduction

 \subsection{Optimization methods involving linear operators}

 Many methods aim at solving problems involving linear operators in their objective functions or constraints.
 Iterations of such methods typically themselves call the linear operators of the problem.
-We describe three motivating examples below.
+We describe below three motivating examples of optimization problems involving linear operators.

-\textbf{Motivating example 1: $\boldsymbol{\min_x g(Mx)}$.} To solve this problem, first-order methods evaluate the gradient of the function $F(x) = g(Mx)$ on some point $x_i$, namely,
+\textbf{Motivating example 1: $\boldsymbol{\min_x g(Mx)}$.} To solve this problem, first-order methods evaluate the gradient of the function $F(x) = g(Mx)$ on some point $x_i$, namely, where we can see the applications of the matrices $M$ and $M^T$.